Ali Fayad (American football): Toronto Argonauts

 On September 3, 2022, Fayad was signed to the practice roster of the Toronto Argonauts in the Canadian Football League (CFL).
 He played in four games for the Argos in 2022, contributing with four defensive tackles, one special teams tackle, and one sack.
 Fayad won the 109th Grey Cup to conclude the season.
 He was released by the Argos on February 28, 2023.

 Philadelphia Stars

 On March 4, 2023, Fayad signed with the Philadelphia Stars of the United States Football League (USFL).
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).

+Winnipeg Blue Bombers

+Fayad signed with the Winnipeg Blue Bombers of the CFL on January 17, 2024.
+However, he was released in early cuts on May 12, 2024.
+Due to a number of injuries on the defensive line, he was later re-signed by the team on June 15, 2024.
+Fayad was released again on July 8, 2024.

+Edmonton Elks

+Fayad signed with the Edmonton Elks on February 7, 2025.